harness/developer-hub/docs/feature-flags/ff-ccm/using-ff-ccm.md

  1. On the Home Page of the Harness Application, select your Project and click on *Feature Flags*.
  2. Under the dropdown menu that appears, click *Feature Flags*.
 This should take you to the dashboard of the Feature Flags page of your project.
  3. Click on one of your pre-existing Feature Flags on your dashboard.
  4. On the left hand side, the option to toggle *Cloud Cost Monitoring* should appear.

-Select *Cost perspective to monitor*.
-If you haven't set up connected your Harness account to your Cloud Provider before, the option to do so will appear.
+If you haven't set up your Harness account to your Cloud Provider before, the option to do so will appear.

 :::info note
 If you haven't already created any Feature Flags, do follow the [Harness 'Create a Feature Flag'](../ff-creating-flag/create-a-feature-flag.md) documentation.